ondrej-nemec/metrics/README.md

 ## Usage
 **Note:** in this text, generic type 'S' is always type of what you compare - if you wont compare Strings (words), you will use List<Character>
 ### Quick mode
-Each metrics in quick mode has method:
+Each metric in quick mode has method:
 ```java
 Number calculate(List<S> sequenceFrom, List<S> sequenceTo);
 ```